tanwasp/LunchBox-Android/intellij/doc/vision.md

 ## Introduction

-Our restaurant reviewing app empowers users to track, rate, and share their restaurant experiences while discovering restaurants approved by their trusted circle of friends.
+Our restaurant reviewing app allows users to record, rate, and share their dining experiences while discovering new restaurants approved by other users.
+They can connect with their friends and make lists to categorize restaurants, save their favorites, and make wish lists.

 ## Target Audience

+This app is intended for people 13+ years old in the United States with Android devices.
-This app is ideal for food enthusiasts, travelers, social diners, and individuals looking to explore new dining experiences.
-It is intended for people 13+ years old in the United States.
+It is is ideal for food enthusiasts, travelers, and individuals looking to explore new dining experiences.

 ## Value Proposition
 Our app addresses user needs that other reviewing platforms do not: